get-base/frontend-offer/README.md

 - Bonus points if you've optimized for SEO before.

 ## What you'll do:
-- Own our [blog](https://get-base.com/blog) and discuss different architectures with [Lola](https://www.linkedin.com/in/lolapriego/).
+- Own and create from scratch our new [blog](https://get-base.com/blog) frontend and discuss different architectures with [Lola](https://www.linkedin.com/in/lolapriego/).
 - You'd be working directly with the marketing and product team to fully own our webpage (HTML/CSS/JS).
 From implementing A/B tests to enhance and improve our checkout functionality.
+- You'll be your own **project manager** owning anything that touches frontend and syncing directly with product, marketing.
+You'll be encouraged to propose new product ideas and prioritize accordingly from company wide KPIs.
+You'll be reporting directly to the CEO
-- You'd be creating an onboarding flow (quiz) from scratch
+- You'd be creating an onboarding flow (Quiz) from scratch
-- You'd own our checkout flow (that integrates with Stripe, account creation, etc.)
+- You'd own our checkout flow (that integrates with Stripe 💰, account creation, etc.)
-- You'd be dispatching landing pages working directly with the marketing team and owning analytics subscriber conversions.
+- You'd be dispatching landing pages working directly with the marketing team and owning analytics subscriber conversions having a direct impact on how many people will be using Base!
 - You'd own our SEO performance
 - You'd own analytics partnering up with marketing and myself to help understand how users navigate our web, integrating those with FB pixel, Google Ads, etc.
-- You'd own our architecture for web deployments + web securtiy (hosted in AWS)
+- You'd own and establish our processes for web deployments + web securtiy (hosted in AWS)
+- You'll be tasked to hire and grow the team 📈

 ## About Base
 We are a NYC 🗽 startup that is disrupting the wellness and healthcare space.
 We bring at-home lab testing and pair it with a data-science app that gives people recommendations on how to eat and live a healthy life based on their blood data.
 All managed in-app.